MindscapeHQ/raygun4flutter/README.md

 ## Comprehensive sample app

-For a working sample app, check the Flutter project in the `example` directory.
+For a working sample app across multiple platforms, check the Flutter project in the `example` directory.

 ## Known issues

-1. `onBeforeSend` handlers that would allow you to modify the payload right before sending to the Raygun backend.
-If this functionality is required for you, you can use the respective feature as provided in the lower-level native providers.
+1. `onBeforeSend` handlers that would allow you to modify the payload right before sending to the Raygun backend are currently unsupported.

 2. `setMaxReportsStoredOnDevice` is not exposed to the Flutter layer.
 The respective platform details will apply.

-3. Due to limitations to how the lower-level libraries manage stacktraces, the Flutter-specific stacktrace from iOS devices will currently be sent and shown in the custom data field.
-The easiest way to make this information more visible, is to favourite the field in the Raygun backend so that it show up on the first tab of your crash report.

-We envisage to improve the issues listed above for a future 1.0.0 relese.